UK publishes emergency bill to allow deportation plan to Rwanda

 Britain signed a deal in April 2022 under which some asylum seekers who arrive in the UK across the English Channel on boats were to be sent to Rwanda, where their asylum claims would be processed.

-On June 29, 2022, a London Court of Appeal ruled that the policy was unlawful under Britain’s Human Rights Act, which incorporates the European Convention on Human Rights (ECHR) into British law.
+On June 29, 2022, a London Court of Appeal ruled that the policy was unlawful under Britain’s Human Rights Act, which incorporates Europe’s convention on human rights into British law.
 The first deportation flight to Rwanda was blocked by a last-minute injunction from the ECHR on June 14, 2022.

 The UK Supreme Court last month concluded that the UK is party to various conventions, including the refugee convention, which would dictate that the Rwanda plan is unlawful, owing to the potential of human rights abuses in Rwanda or the refugees’ home countries.